France: Literature and philosophy

-The earliest French literature dates from the Middle Ages when what is now known as modern France did not have a single, uniform language.
-There were several languages and dialects, and writers used their own spelling and grammar.
-Some authors of French medieval texts, such as Tristan and Iseult and Lancelot-Grail are unknown.
+The earliest French literature dates from the Middle Ages, when there were several languages and dialects, and writers used their own spelling and grammar.
+Some authors of medieval texts, such as Tristan and Iseult and Lancelot-Grail, are unknown.
 Three famous medieval authors are Chrétien de Troyes, Christine de Pizan (langue d'oïl), and Duke William IX of Aquitaine (langue d'oc).
-Much medieval French poetry and literature was inspired by the legends of the Carolingian cycle, such as The Song of Roland and the various chansons de geste.
+Much medieval French poetry and literature was inspired by the legends of the Carolingian cycle, such as the Song of Roland and the chansons de geste.
 The Roman de Renart, written in 1175 by Perrout de Saint Cloude, tells the story of the medieval character Reynard ('the Fox') and is another example of early French writing.
 An important 16th-century writer was François Rabelais, who wrote five popular early picaresque novels.
 Rabelais was also in regular communication with Marguerite de Navarre, author of the Heptameron.
-Another 16th-century author was Michel de Montaigne, whose most famous work, Essais, started a literary genre.
-Pierre de Ronsard and Joachim du Bellay, were the founders of the La Pléiade poetic movement.
+Michel de Montaigne's most famous work, Essais, started a literary genre.

-In 1678, Madame de La Fayette anonymously published La Princesse de Clèves, a widely praised psychological novel.
-Jean de La Fontaine is a famous 17th century fabulist, who borrowed from Aesop.
-Generations of French schoolchildren had to learn his fables by heart, as they were thought to teach wisdom and common sense.
-Some of his verses have entered the popular language to become proverbs.

-Jean Racine, who wrote plays such as Phèdre or Britannicus using alexandrines, is considered one of the three great dramatists of France's golden age along with Pierre Corneille (Le Cid) and Molière, who wrote dozens of plays, including Le Misanthrope, L'Avare, Le Malade imaginaire, and Le Bourgeois gentilhomme.
-French is sometimes referred to as "the language of Molière".